JasonKruger/Matric-PAT/README.md

 # Matric-PAT
-This was my final matric project for 2021
+This was my final matric project for Computer Applications Technology, 2021